With opening bandsAnswer with Metal and Sovereign Council

 I have to mention what a pleasure it was to see Tom Naumann live with Primal Fear.
 This was the fist time I got to see him live and watching him play you can clearly see he was having a ball and was very happy.
 Watching him made me smile as he was all grins and fooling around interacting with the rest of the band and especially with Alex.

 It’s also a major plus that Primal Fear has such a great backing vocalist in Mat Sinner.
-While in Sinner he’s the front man, his deep powerful vocals backing up Ralf in songs like “Fighting the Darkness” and for chorus section such as in “Nuclear Fire” adds an extra kick.
-It not like Ralf needs a backing vocalist though, he is the best vocalist in metal at the moment.
+While in Sinner he’s the front man, and in PF his deep powerful vocals backing up Ralf in songs like “Fighting the Darkness” and for chorus section such as in “Nuclear Fire” adds an extra kick.
+It not like Ralf needs a backing vocalist, he is after all the best vocalist in metal at the moment.
 I’ve read comments about how people say he’s in his prime…well to me, he’s always been in his vocal prime.
 Going back to his vocals in Tyran Pace, Gamma Ray and F.B.I., his vocals have always been top notch.
 And for every time I’ve seen him live, his vocals have always been amazing.
 He clearly is gifted with a great voice and knows how to use it and take care of it.
 Toronto’s show was the band’s FIFTH in a row and he showed no signs of weakness…impressive!

 Let’s hope that it will not be another four year gap between visits to North America for Primal Fear.
 I wish I could get to see them live every year.
 I was tempted to follow the tour for a few nights just to make up for the lack of live PF that we have here in North America…maybe I will next time!
-Maybe next time both Primal Fear and Gamma Ray will tour North America together…my two fav bands on the same bill, that would be a dream concert.

 Countdown to Insanity (intro music)